 Johnny Hartman, a Black singer, was born on this date in 1923.

-Born in Chicago, John Maurice Hartman began singing early on and performed while in Special Services in the Army.
-Hartman studied music in college and made his professional debut in the mid 1940s.
+Born in Chicago, John Maurice Hartman began singing early on and performed in Special Services in the Army.
+Hartman studied music in college and made his professional debut in the mid-1940s.
 He performed with Earl Hines and recorded his first sides for Regent/Savoy.
-After Hines' band broke up later in 1947, Hartman moved to the Dizzy Gillespie Big Band and stayed for two years, recording a few additional sides for Mercury as well.
+After Hines' band broke up in 1947, Hartman moved to the Dizzy Gillespie Big Band and stayed for two years, recording a few additional sides for Mercury.

 Johnny Hartman's first proper LP came in 1956 with "Songs from the Heart," recorded for Bethlehem and featuring a quartet led by trumpeter Howard McGhee.
-He recorded a second LP ("All of Me") later that year, but then was virtually off record until 1963.
-Though he was never the most distinctive vocalist, Hartman rose above others to become one of the most commanding, smooth balladeer of the 1950s and '60s.
+He recorded a second LP ("All of Me") later that year but was virtually off-record until 1963.
+Though he was never the most distinctive vocalist, Hartman rose above others to become one of the most commanding, smooth balladeers of the 1950s and '60s.

 A Black crooner, he closely followed Billy Eckstine and built on the form with his notable jazz collaborations, including the 1963 masterpiece John Coltrane and Johnny Hartman.
 A beautiful set of ballad standards, including top-flight renditions of "Lush Life" and "My One and Only Love," the album sparked a flurry of activity for Hartman, including two more albums for Impulse: the 1963 "I Just Dropped By To Say Hello" and the following year "The Voice That Is."

-During the late 1960s and early '70s, he recorded a range of jazz and pop standards albums for ABC, Perception, and Blue Note.
-Hartman recorded sparingly during the 1970s, but returned with two albums recorded in 1980, one of which ("Once in Every Life") earned a Grammy nomination just two years before his death on September 15, 1983, in New York City.
+During the late 1960s and early '70s, he recorded various jazz and pop standards albums for ABC, Perception, and Blue Note.
+Hartman recorded sparingly during the 1970s but returned with two albums recorded in 1980, one of which ("Once In Every Life") earned a Grammy nomination just two years before his death on September 15, 1983, in New York City.